By SiteSpect Product Management

 - Time to First Byte (TTFB) = responseStart – requestStart

 - Time to Last Byte (TTLB) = responseEnd – requestStart

 - Time to Interactive (TTI) = domInteractive – requestStart

 - Page Load Time = loadEventStart – requestStart

 - SiteSpect Analysis Time – time it takes SiteSpect to modify the user experience

 - SiteSpect Origin Time – time it takes your web server to respond to a request from SiteSpect

 - Time to Beacon – The time between the browser sending a beacon and SiteSpect receiving it

 Why Add RUM to My Optimization Stack?

-SiteSpect testing and personalization tools allow you to optimize your digital channels from end to end, and provide you extensive data on how users experience your site.
-SiteSpect RUM further improves your optimization efforts by visibly linking performance with conversion, providing visibility between marketing and IT, verifying the impact of SiteSpect within your stack, and solving IT problems before they start by tracking the performance impact of new releases, test variants, or personalized experience.
+SiteSpect A/B testing and personalization tools allow you to optimize your digital channels from end to end, and provide you extensive data on how users experience your site.
+SiteSpect RUM further improves your optimization efforts by visibly linking performance with conversion, providing visibility between marketing and IT, verifying the impact of SiteSpect within your stack, and solving IT problems before they start by tracking the performance impact of new releases, A/B test variants, or personalized experience.